Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: Below are six clues to six words.
 When arranged in the correct order, each word is an anagram of the previous word with a letter removed.  capital of France snake headache tablet single article twisted ankle coarse file equally
 (Answer: Aspirin, sprain, Paris, rasp, asp, as, a)

+🧩 Riddle #2:
+Riddle: Why are 1990 dollar bills worth more than 1989 dollar bills?
+(Answer: There is a one dollar differnce The same reason seven dollars is more than six.
+Because there is one more)